MichaelHallik/robotframework-xmlvalidator/README.md

 | `severity`    | The severity level of the error (not always present).                      |
 | `args`        | The arguments passed to the error message formatting.

-Use the `error_facets` arg to set which error details to collect.
+Use the `error_facets` argument to set which error details to collect.

 For each error that is encountered, the selected error facet(s) will be collected and reported.